 Check Social Media

-Once you start following college friends on social media, you’re sure to start seeing plenty of advertisements for student groups and events.
+Once you start following college and university friends on social media, you will start seeing plenty of advertisements for student groups and events.
 If any of these look interesting, give them a shot.
-It’s a win-win, as you’ll be supporting your friends and considering a new program to join.
+It’s a win-win, as you’ll support your friends and consider a new program to join.